phillipian/State-of-the-Academy-2019/README.md

 ## Low Priority
 - [ ] Get background photo for header section
 - [ ] Get description of SOTA for header section

+## CSS Notes
+- Description is one column
+- Header banner can be shorter
+- With smaller graphs, 2 columns with masonry
+- Mobile responsive

 ## Future Ideas
 - [ ] Redesign of website format